anniebradders/FYP-MADR/001-programming-language.md

 ### Consequences

-* Good, because {positive consequence, e.g., improvement of one or more desired qualities, …}
-* Bad, because {negative consequence, e.g., compromising one or more desired qualities, …}
+* Good, because Python has a large amount of libaries that are reliable
+* Good, because already familar with Python code base
+* Bad, because Python can be relatively slow

 ## Pros and Cons of the Options